Super 7 Road Competition

 Time Trial Handicap Competitions 5km & 10km

-This is a handicap competition that uses your best Time Trial AG points from the previous year and it is compared with your 3rd best Time Trial AG points this year.
-The difference between your handicap and the 3rd best time used to determine the difference.
+This is a handicap competition that uses your best Time Trial AG points from the previous year and compares it to your 3rd best Time Trial AG points this year.
+The difference between your handicap and the 3rd best time is then used to determine the difference.
 The runner with the highest difference will be declared the winner.

 Example: